 For the full list and amounts of ingredients, scroll down to the recipe card at the bottom of the page.

-Most meatball recipes call for onion.
+1. Soften the onions: Most meatball recipes call for onions.
 Some recipes will have you cook the onion first, while others will have you leave the onion raw.
-If I have the extra five minutes, I will usually cook the onion in a little butter or olive oil before mixing with the other ingredients.
-Plus, my child, who hasn’t learned to love onion (yet!) usually puts up less of a fuss when the onion is cooked versus raw.
+If I have an extra five minutes, I will usually cook the onion in a little butter or olive oil before mixing it with the other ingredients.

-Combine the milk and breadcrumbs.
-Use your fingers to break apart any clumps that may form and don’t worry if the mixture isn’t wet, you’ll have the chance to add more milk after everything has been all mixed together.
+2. Combine the breadcrumbs with the milk: Use your fingers to break apart any clumps that may form and don’t worry if the mixture isn’t wet, you’ll have the chance to add more milk after everything has been all mixed together.

 - Fresh minced garlic cloves